MangoTheCat/dbloadss/blogpost.md

 flights <- dbReadTable(con, Id(schema="dbo", name="flights"))
 ```

-    ## Note: method with signature 'DBIConnection#SQL' chosen for function 'dbQuoteIdentifier',
-    ##  target signature 'Microsoft SQL Server#SQL'.
-    ##  "OdbcConnection#character" would also be valid

 I've included the the explicit `schema` argument because it's a recent addition to DBI and it can be a sticking point for complicated database structures.

 Now we run the model as above